axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/process-image.rst

 #.
 Create a CMS object with image type in your project.

 #.
 Define a custom field ``processImage`` in :guilabel:`Custom Fields` of the process start.
-   Value of this custom field is CMS object which you created at first step.
+   Value of this custom field is URI path of image CMS object which you created at first step.

    |define-process-image|